matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

-What it comes down to is that having regular expressions built into the language leads to them being used much more than in any other language, and certainly, that increases the number of Jurassic[^4] uses.
+What it comes down to is that having regular expressions built into the language leads to them being used much more than in any other language, and certainly, that increases the number of Jurassic[^Jurassic] uses.

 But the basic difference here is that, as an add-on, regexps in most other languages require explicit function calls to get access to the results, whereas in Perl you get those results with symbols.
 The actual regular expression languages themselves are pretty much equivalent.
 So it's a matter of taste.
-For me, I prefer brevity and the ability to write expressions to get at the results without all those function calls all over the place[^5].
+For me, I prefer brevity and the ability to write expressions to get at the results without all those function calls all over the place[^ironic].

 ## Less Searchability